Claim Deduction

 As a Holder of verifiable credentials, you'll want to prove specific claims to a Verifier.
 If those claims are composite, you'll sometimes need to bundle a deductive proof in your verifiable credentials presentation.
 This should be done after the presentation has been assembled.
 If the presentation is going to be signed, sign it after including the deductive proof.

-import { proveCompositeClaims } from '@docknetwork/sdk/utils/cd';
+import { proveCompositeClaims } from '@docknetwork/credential-sdk/rdf-and-cd';

 import jsonld from 'jsonld';